NatashaRy/house-price-predictor/README.md

 - Predictions are generated for valid input data.
 - The model's performance metrics (R², MAE, MSE) meet the expected thresholds.

+### Notebook Testing
+To ensure that all steps in the Jupyter Notebook function correctly and produce the expected results, the following tests were conducted:
+1. **Dataset Loading**: Verified that the dataset loads successfully and matches the expected structure (e.g., correct number of rows and columns).
+2. **Data Cleaning**: Confirmed that missing values were handled correctly and outliers were addressed using the Winsorizer.
+3. **Feature Engineering**: Ensured that transformations (e.g., log and power transformations) were applied correctly to the specified variables.
+4. **Correlation Analysis**: Checked that correlation matrices and visualizations were generated without errors.
+5. **Model Training**: Verified that the model was trained successfully using GridSearchCV and that the best hyperparameters were identified.
+6. **Model Evaluation**: Confirmed that evaluation metrics (R², MAE, MSE) were calculated correctly and met performance expectations.
+7. **Predictions**: Tested that predictions were generated correctly for both test data and user input.
+8. **Visualizations**: Ensured that all visualizations (e.g., scatter plots, box plots, line plots) were displayed correctly and provided meaningful insights.
+9. **Notebook Execution**: Verified that the entire notebook could be executed from start to finish without any errors.

 ## Deployment